Julian-O/plotnine/doc/index.rst

 A Grammar of Graphics for Python
 ================================

-plotnine is an implementation of a *grammar of graphics* in Python, it is based on ggplot2_.
+plotnine is an implementation of a *grammar of graphics* in Python.
+It is based on ggplot2_.
 The grammar allows users to compose plots by explicitly mapping data to the visual objects that make up the plot.

-Plotting with a grammar is powerful, it makes custom (and otherwise complex) plots are easy to think about and then create, while the simple plots remain simple.
+Plotting with a grammar is powerful; it makes custom, complex plots easy to conceive and create, while keeping simple plots simple.

 Example
 -------